arale61/ProxyAndSignError/README.md

 ### StringContent class info

+**UPDATE:** NEW ISSUE RELATED WITH HTTP HEADERS THAT ASPNETCORE.PROXY GENERATES/MANAGES AND WHEN THE SIGNER FROM AWSSIGNATUREVERSION4 TRIES TO CALCULATE THE SIGNATURE MAKED ME REFUSE FROM THIS INTEGRATION.

 For [StringContent class](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.stringcontent?view=net-8.0) we can also check the [source code](https://github.com/dotnet/runtime/blob/5535e31a712343a63f5d7d796cd874e563e5ac14/src/libraries/System.Net.Http/src/System/Net/Http/StringContent.cs).

 There we can see that is kind of base http content class for text based http content.
 It doesn't pose the same stream limitations for consumption.

 ### JsonContent class info

+**UPDATE:** NEW ISSUE RELATED WITH HTTP HEADERS THAT ASPNETCORE.PROXY GENERATES/MANAGES AND WHEN THE SIGNER FROM AWSSIGNATUREVERSION4 TRIES TO CALCULATE THE SIGNATURE MAKED ME REFUSE FROM THIS INTEGRATION.

 Not directly supported in AspNetCore.Proxy, I believe a new dependency needs to be added to have access to it.

 Is a specific HttpContent class that leverages on Json types as body using Json Serializers and Deserializers.
 This I can only see interesting if the proxy needs to deal with some sort of content transformation or validation, which is not my need and seems also not a need for AspNetCore.Proxy.
 Also this is not a trivial case to solve.